marian-scientific/proposals/RFP003 - MS/README.md

 No budgets need be submitted for this project.
 The organization will award $50 per completely documented microcontroller platform on a first come, first serve basis.

 No schedule need be submitted for this project.
-The absolute deadline for submissions is June 1st, 2025.
+The absolute deadline for final project submissions is June 1st, 2025.

 Proposals for this project will be accepted until midnight (UTC-4) on May 7th, 2025.
 To be considered, all proposals require: